simolus3/sqlite3.dart/sqlite3/doc/hook.md

 SQLITE_HAVE_STRCHRNUL
 ```

-For each platform, two sets of binaries are available:
+For each platform, three sets of binaries are available:

 - [Upstream SQLite](https://sqlite.org/download.html).
 - The [SQLite3MultipleCiphers build](https://github.com/utelle/SQLite3MultipleCiphers/releases)
   providing encryption support.
+- A [SQLCipher](https://www.zetetic.net/sqlcipher/) community edition build.

 SQLite is used by default, but SQLite3MultipleCiphers can be selected through user defines, e.g.
 by adding this to `pubspec.yaml`: